 My first step was to, share the overall challenge for the group: to increase the match between what is on our calendars and what we actually do at any moment in time.

 For Total Task Schedulers, this is a big challenge.
 If you undertake to manage your tasks via your calendar, you are putting into writing your daily plans and pledging to account for them in a visible way.
-People who make mental plans for each day don’t have to confront their failures in this area, due to the lack of written date.
+By contrast, people who make mental plans for each day don’t have to confront their failures in this area, due to the lack of written dates.

-I shared that I wanted to play games which would improve this score.
-We could all play the same game or different games, but the overall idea was to learn, grow and have some fun at the same time.
+I also shared that I wanted to play games which would improve this score.
+In the group I formed, I shared that we could all play the same game or different games, but the overall idea was to learn, grow and have some fun at the same time.

 Reminder: “Being On-Calendar” in any moment means that what we are doing is in our calendar.
 The opposite is “Being Off-Calendar.”

 The first game I made up is one I had tested for about a month.

 The game was simple: to record the times when I was On/Off-Calendar via random check-ins each day.
 If the times truly were random, then I should be able to generate some unbiased data.

 To help me pick random times, I downloaded an app called Randomly RememberMe that provides a notification at random intervals throughout the day/week.